theianmay/asset-ranger-site/architecture.md

 I carefully implemented permission handling for:

-- Camera access for barcode scanning
+- Camera access for barcode scanning workflow
-- Location services for asset tracking
+- Optional location services for asset tracking with manual selection workflow as fallback
 - Storage access for document operations
 - Notification permissions for alerts and reminders